Building windows

 Connect with a banker

-Historically, we have observed that the FHFA sets the caps to target the agencies’ collective share of the multifamily product market at about 40%.
-The 2025 agency lending caps imply a total market size of $365 billion in multifamily financing next year.
-That’s up more than 20% from the $297 billion in multifamily financing the Mortgage Bankers Association forecasted for 2024
+Historically, we have observed that the FHFA sets the caps to target the agencies’ collective share of the multifamily market at about 40%.
+The 2026 agency lending caps imply a total market size of $440 billion, exceeding the $417 billion in multifamily lending the Mortgage Bankers Association forecasted for 2026.

-While we haven’t seen the FHFA’s affordable housing goals for the GSEs in 2025, we don’t expect numbers to decline—a view buttressed by the agencies’ Duty to Serve and Equitable Housing Finance Plans.
+While we haven’t seen the FHFA’s affordable housing goals for the GSEs in 2026, we don’t expect numbers to decline.
 Fannie and Freddie support mission-driven (naturally occurring affordable housing) and Affordable (rent- and/or income-restricted by regulation) housing with pricing incentives resulting in lower mortgage rates.
 This increase in the caps should allow them to continue to do so.

 The evolution of FHFA’s agency multifamily caps